hamid-semeralul/hamid-semeralul.github.io/README.md

 •	Projects included outage work where tasks and activities had to be carefully planned and executed

 Technical Consultant - Kinectrics - Toronto, Canada, 2010-2017<br/>
-•	Successfully championed the creation of multiple in-house software that helped various plants manage regulatory compliance projects <br/>
+•	Successfully championed the creation of modular and scalable software systems that helped clients manage regulatory compliance projects; software later repurposed across clients driving $5M+ in additional revenues <br/>
+•	Held workshops with various stakeholders to gather and consolidate requirements<br/>
+•	Wrote documents to explain architecture, relationships, infrastructure requirements etc. to stakeholders<br/>
+•	Developed acceptance tests and verification plans; led a team of testers in functional, performance, non-functional, and human factors tests<br/>
 •	Delivered more than 20 training seminars to internal and external users; wrote training manuals; products used by more than 50 users over 5 years<br/>
-•	Developed acceptance tests and verification plans; led a team of testers in functional, performance, non-functional, and human factors tests; products passed all tests across clients
+•	Worked with IT department to modify IT architecture taking into account security, performance and cost <br/>

 Research/Teaching Assistant – Ontario Tech University - Oshawa, Canada, 2005-2010<br/>
 •	Improved the quality of novel manufacturing systems through automation<br/>